 On this page

-If you want to become a court bailiff, you must have:
+If you want to become a court bailiff, among others you must have:

 Taking the oath

-Once you have been appointed as a court bailiff, you must take the oath before the court in the district where you are located, within 2 months.
-Deputy court bailiff that have been appointed for the first time must take the oath as soon as possible after their appointment.
-They must do this before the court of the district in which their office is situated.
+Once you have been appointed as a court bailiff, you must take the oath before the court in the district where you are located (in Dutch), within 2 months.
+Deputy court bailiffs that have been appointed for the first time must take the oath as soon as possible after their appointment.

-The Privacy Code of Conduct (Privacygedragscode) indicates the manner in which you are allowed to collect information.
+The Privacy Code of Conduct (Privacygedragscode, in Dutch) indicates the manner in which you are allowed to collect information.
 It also stipulates how this privacy-sensitive information may be used.